I Not Stupid Too (TV series): Production

+The series was directed by Lee Li Wan (李丽婉) and Loh Woon Woon (罗温温) and was produced by Soh Bee Lian (苏美莲).
+Neo remained as the story creator.

 Like the previous film I Not Stupid, a sitcom version of the original film was written and produced, but the storyline was the same but with a deeper story, newly added scenes and also certain changes.
 Filming took place in River Valley Primary School, Kranji Secondary School and other locations during school holidays.
 Same likewise for The Best Bet as well, where the success of the film spawned a television series of the same name which aired on MediaCorp Channel 8 in April 2005 and ran for 14 episodes, and the storyline was slightly different with newly added characters who did not appear in the movie.

 While I Not Stupid Too Movie focused more on the protagonists' relationships with their families, the series focuses on some of the other everyday idiosyncrasies of a teenager's life such as crushes, addiction to mobile phones, sibling rivalry and friendship.
 The boys have also matured since the events in the film and have a better relationship with their teachers, especially Mr. Fu Dabing.
 In general the series is more light-hearted than the film, and relies on an episodic structure.